Erasto Gaertner Hospital: History

-The Erasto Gaertner Hospital was created on the initiative of Dr. Erasto Gaertner, who, on Wednesday, 2 January 1952, donated a land of 62500 m2 to the Paraná League for Combat of Cancer (Liga Paranaense de Combate ao Cancer - LPCC) for the construction of what today is the Erasto Gaertner Hospital.
-On Saturday, 11 June 1955, the hospital's cornerstone was placed.
+The Erasto Gaertner Hospital was created on the initiative of Dr. Erasto Gaertner, who, on 2 January 1952, donated a land of 62500 m2 to the Paraná League for Combat of Cancer (Liga Paranaense de Combate ao Cancer - LPCC) for the construction of what today is the Erasto Gaertner Hospital.
+On 11 June 1955, the hospital's cornerstone was placed.

 Before being officially inaugurated, patients with cancer were treated since 1970 when Paulo Pimentel, governor of Paraná State, donated a cobalt pump, that allowed 47 sessions of radiotherapy per day.
-The local community and volunteers gathered resources to finalize and effectively inaugurate the Erasto Gaertner Hospital, on Friday, 8 December 1972.
+The local community and volunteers gathered resources to finalize and effectively inaugurate the Erasto Gaertner Hospital on 8 December 1972.

 In the beginning, the Erasto Gaertner offered basic clinical and surgical care, attending few patients in an operating room, with a radiotherapy device and the cobalt pump.

 Nowadays, the hospital is considered the largest cancer treatment center in South Brazil.